-Professor Dolovich has been a visiting professor at Harvard Law School and the Georgetown University Law Center and a fellow at the Radcliffe Institute for Advanced Study.
-She is currently serving as Deputy General Counsel for the Los Angeles Citizens’ Commission on Jail Violence, which has been charged with investigating use of force in the L.A.
+Professor Dolovich has been a visiting professor at NYU, Harvard, and Georgetown, and a fellow at the Radcliffe Institute for Advanced Study.
+She recently served as Deputy General Counsel for the Los Angeles Citizens’ Commission on Jail Violence, which was charged with investigating use of force in the L.A.
 County Jail and making recommendations for institutional reform.
+She served as a consultant during the settlement phase of Johnson v.
+California, 543 U.S. 499 (2005) (the U.S. Supreme Court case concerning racial segregation in the California prisons), and as an expert witness in a challenge to the policy of racially segregated lockdown in the California prisons.
 She has testified before both the Commission on Safety and Abuse in America’s Prisons and the National Prison Rape Elimination Commission.
-She served as a consultant during the settlement phase of Johnson v.
-California, 543 U.S. 499 (2005) (the U.S. Supreme Court case concerning racial segregation in the California prisons) and as an expert witness in a challenge to the policy of racially segregated lockdown in the California prisons.
-She also created and co-edits the SSRN journal Corrections & Sentencing Law & Policy.

-To see Professor Dolovich discuss the safety implications of the recent Supreme Court decision in Brown v.
+To see Professor Dolovich discuss the safety implications of the landmark Supreme Court decision of Brown v.
 Plata, click here: http://www.youtube.com/watch?v=rU6dGBoAjX4&feature=channel_video_title